AccelerateNetworks/PagingServer/README.rst

     % systemctl enable jackd@paging paging

   See "Usage" section for more details on how to run the thing.

+  Packages here are built with the script described it the next section.

 * Building/installing everything on-site with one script.